GSTJ/thesys/README.md

 Thesys is a digital platform for sharing legal knowledge.
 I built it for the GLH (Global Legal Hackathon) semi-finals.

-Realizing the time it takes to find a legal thesis on our country (Brazil), we started building a tool to help people find the right legal thesis, without going through a lot of trial and error.
+Realizing the time it takes to find a legal thesis on our country (Brazil), we started building a tool to help people find the right argument, without going through a lot of trial and error.

 The platform is not only for legal research and education but also for professional development.